 All resolution processes are guided by the principles of fairness and respect for Complainants and Respondents.
-This includes a presumption of good faith reporting and a presumption of non-responsibility; adequate, reliable, and impartial investigation and resolution of complaints; an equal opportunity to present witnesses and other evidence, including the ability to present questions to be asked of the other party and witnesses; the ability to participate, or not, without inference; accompaniment of parties by an AAEO Process Advisor10 and Title IX Hearing Advisor11 of their choosing, as applicable; impartial process personnel free from conflicts of interest; and an equal opportunity to an appeal process for both parties.
+This includes a presumption of good faith reporting and a presumption of non-responsibility; adequate, reliable, and impartial resolution of complaints; an equal opportunity to present witnesses and other evidence, including the ability to present questions to be asked of the other party and witnesses if an investigative resolution is pursued; the ability to participate, or not, without inference; accompaniment of parties by an Office of Equal Opportunity Process Advisor12 of their choosing; impartial process personnel free from conflicts of interest; and an equal opportunity for appeal at relevant points.

-Where a Respondent is both a Student and an Employee, (a) the Student-Respondent procedures will apply if the Respondent is a full-time Student but not a full-time Employee, (b) the Employee-Respondent Procedures will apply if the Respondent is a full-time Employee but not a full-time Student, or (c) the AAEO Director will determine which of the procedures applies based on the relevant facts and circumstances, such as which role predominates and the role most applicable in the incident.
-However, irrespective of which procedures apply in such cases, either or both of the disciplinary actions applicable to Students or Employees can be imposed.
+Where a Respondent is both a Student and an Employee, (a) the Student-Respondent procedures will apply if the Respondent is a full-time Student but not a full-time Employee, (b) the Employee-Respondent Procedures will apply if the Respondent is a full-time Employee but not a full-time Student, or (c) the Office of Equal Opportunity Director will determine which of the procedures applies based on the relevant facts and circumstances, such as which role predominates and the role most applicable in the incident.
+However, irrespective of which procedures apply in such cases, either or both of the outcomes applicable to Students or Employees can be imposed.